-The required format for statutory accounts for small companies has changed.
 We consider the reporting requirements and their impact.
-At cbaSadofskys, we can provide guidance on the new reporting standards in the East Yorkshire area.
+At cbaSadofskys, we can provide guidance on the reporting standards in the East Yorkshire or surrounding areas.

 The required format of statutory accounts that small companies have to prepare and send to Companies House has changed.
 This factsheet sets out the choices that small companies now have.
 The nature of the company’s activities, the types of assets which it has and whether external scrutiny is required/desired will need to be considered.